cynthialmy/cynthialmy.github.io/resume.md

 ### SAP
 _Associate Technical PM - Cloud Applications_

 Shanghai, China | Feb 2022 - Aug 2022

 - **Cloud Application Development:** Orchestrated a strategy to refine compliance processes focusing on EDIFACT standards, achieving a 20% enhancement in process accuracy.
 - **Customer-Centric UI/UX Optimization:** Implemented a customer-first approach, integrating feedback loops into development, leading to a 20% increase in user adoption rates and a 15% decrease in software anomalies.

 ### Airwallex
-_Intern Product Manager - Global Transfer Payment Network_
+_Intern PM - Global Transfer & Payment Network_

 Shanghai, China | Nov 2021 - Feb 2022

 - **User Flow Enhancement:** Overhauled the Batch Maker-Checker user flow, resulting in a 20% boost in operational efficiency and a 15% increase in customer satisfaction ratings.
 Collaborated with UX/UI and engineering teams to enhance process streamlining, reducing transaction processing durations significantly.